A word you hear all the time in business–particularly in regard to the future, investment and growth–is scalability.

 Scalability is the ability to hire the technicians needed to fulfill the demands of that 200+ user accounting firm john from sales brought on in the month prior; or quickly becoming HIPAA compliant because a multi-location healthcare practice was referred to you last week.

-Not only do these decisions have to made quickly and at the right time, they need to be somewhat predicted.
+Not only do these decisions have to be made quickly and at the right time, they need to be somewhat predicted.

 Many IT businesses fold under such rapid growth because they fail to foresee what they might need in the near future to facilitate the clients that support this growth, having too much of a here-and-now mindset.